vercel/next.js/examples/with-electron/README.md

 ## The idea behind the example

 This example show how you can use Next.js inside an Electron application to avoid a lot of configuration, have routes and use server-render to speed up the initial render of the application.

+> **Warning**: This run a local server, so the user can access it from the browser.
+To avoid this we check the user-agent, but it's not 100% secure and can be skipped.